-Instant Pot yogurt is so easy, creamy, and dreamy!
-This recipe requires no special tools or equipment besides an Instant Pot with yogurt function.
-And, it only has 2 or 3 ingredients.
-Try it plain, or sweetened!
+Instant Pot Yogurt is so easy, creamy, and dreamy!
+This recipe requires no special tools or equipment, besides an Instant Pot with yogurt function.
+My homemade yogurt recipe only has two or three ingredients.
+Try it plain or sweetened!

 *This post may contain affiliate links.
 This means as an Amazon Associate and affiliate for other products, I earn from qualifying purchases at no extra cost to you.